Human-Singularity/gregory-ms-website/content/post/2025-05-25-gregory-ai-update-better-algorithms/index.md

 ### Thanks to Nova SBE

 This milestone was made possible thanks to the expertise provided by NOVA School of Business and Economics (Nova SBE).
-They were instrumental in driving the research of new algorithms to enhance Gregory AI.
+They were instrumental in driving the research of new algorithms to enhance GregoryAi.

 We extend our heartfelt thanks to: